Icewater1402/Financial-Analysis/README.md

 * Was not able to make it work, so we'll try again another day ;)
 * Reverted back to what was working, I should totally make a branch next time

+## 09/30/2024
+* Nightmare is over.
+Console is properly implemented in console.py
+* Options work as intended.
+The frontend works properly
+* New options include data import and export
+* Data import needs to be able to add onto existing databse (work in progress)
+* Data export works as intended so far.
+Multiple sheets of month summary and overall summary of simple averages and totals
+* Future updates include: Importing salaries, importing positive values, "money saved", and repeated billings